-3.3.4 Impact on Building Component Retailers (Including Manufacturers and Distributors)
+4.3.4 Impact on Building Component Retailers (Including Manufacturers and Distributors)

 Pipe insulation can have a significant impact on component retailers, including manufacturers and distributors.
 Adequate insulation helps improve energy efficiency, leading to lower energy costs and improved sustainability.
 This, in turn, drives demand for insulated pipes and related products.
 As a result, component retailers can expect increased sales and revenue.
 In addition, improved insulation standards can lead to the development of new, more advanced insulation materials, providing additional growth opportunities for component retailers.
-However, if insulation requirements are not adequately enforced, component retailers may experience decreased revenue and demand for their products.
-It is therefore important for component retailers to stay informed about the latest insulation requirements and industry developments to maximize their potential for growth and success.
+It is important for component retailers to stay informed about the latest insulation requirements and industry developments to maximize their potential for growth and success.

-3.3.5 Impact on Building Inspectors
+4.3.5 Impact on Building Inspectors